 Puerto Vallarta is located within the Banderas Bay and is part of the Western Sierra Madre, the local climate is tropical, which makes it a veritable paradise for both flora and fauna, airborne, on land or in the water.
 It is considered a very important habitat in America as it protects and harbors a large number of species.

 The Western Sierra Madre is covered by thick jungle that grows right to the edge of the Pacific Ocean where most beaches and towns are only accessible by sea.
 This extraordinary environment provides shelter for not only mammals, reptiles, insects and lesser-known species, but also four hundred bird species of many different sizes and colors and three hundred orchid species.
-Puerto Vallarta's tropical weather is vital in sustaining the biodiversity, abundant rain and sun sustain a beautiful tropical canopy that covers mountains and feed the different inhabitants of the jungle.
+Puerto Vallarta’s tropical weather is vital in sustaining the biodiversity, abundant rain and sun sustain a beautiful tropical canopy that covers mountains and feeds the different inhabitants of the jungle.

 Puerto Vallarta offers more than 25 miles of coasts and beaches, virgin jungle makes this destination ideal for ecotourism.

 At Mismaloya, south of Puerto Vallarta, you’ll find one of the most exuberant jungles, where a small river meets the sea, it extends for approximately 250 meters, if you have a chance visit it and enjoy exploring and sharing with nature, between the mountains, rivers, waterfalls, the jungle and the sea.